luketpickering/bashbuildah/README.md

 ```

 A helper script for generating the directory structure for a new
-container build script is also provided `addabui.ld` which respondes
+container build script is also provided `addabui.ld` which responds
 to `--help` like:

 ```